Nzen/Simpletron/README.md

 Inclined to add an index register to cpu, mainly for the packed string suggested, but also for int arrays.
 (So it is only one access rather than two to get the value.
-Because, this implementation is all about efficiency.)
+Obviously, this implementation is all about efficiency.)
 This would sound a total death knell for the disassembler since the memory cells will hold two chars and the first is the string's length.